pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.addTextAnnot`        PDF only: add a comment :meth:`Page.addUnderlineAnnot`   PDF only: add an "underline" annotation :meth:`Page.addWidget`           PDF only: add a PDF Form field :meth:`Page.annots`              return a generator over the annots on the page :meth:`Page.bound`               rectangle of the page :meth:`Page.deleteAnnot`         PDF only: delete an annotation
+:meth:`Page.addTextAnnot`        PDF only: add a comment :meth:`Page.addUnderlineAnnot`   PDF only: add an "underline" annotation :meth:`Page.addWidget`           PDF only: add a PDF Form field :meth:`Page.annot_names`         PDF only: a list of annotation and widget names :meth:`Page.annots`              return a generator over the annots on the page :meth:`Page.bound`               rectangle of the page :meth:`Page.deleteAnnot`         PDF only: delete an annotation